ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### Join the Group {#ssec-key-distribution-exchange}

-{{fig-key-distr-join}} gives an overview of the join exchange between Client and KDC, when the Client first joins a group, while {{fig-key-distr-join-2}} shows an example.
+{{fig-key-distr-join}} gives an overview of the join exchange between the Client and the KDC, when the Client first joins a group, while {{fig-key-distr-join-2}} shows an example.

 ~~~~~~~~~~~
 Client                                                     KDC